configit-samples/clm-configuration/basics/docs/CONFIGURATOR.md

 return (
   <div>
-    {/* The name of the first level of sections are already dislayed in the tabs */}
+    {/* The name of the first level of sections are already displayed in the tabs */}
     {level > 0 && (
       <header className={`section-header section-header-level${level}`}>
         {section.name}